Skip to content

 ✅ You can similarly select elements, notes or jumpers.

-Each end of a connection has a handle that you use to drag and drop with your mouse.
+Each endpoint of a connection has a handle that you use to drag and drop with your mouse or trackpad.

-To change a connection's source, drag its source handle and drop it on a new flowchart item.
+To change a connection's source, drag the connection's source handle and drop it on a new flowchart item.

 To change a connection's target, drag its target handle and drop it on a new flowchart item.